Meet our PhD Graduate Instructors

 Biographical Sketch

-Alexandra Rowe is a graduate teaching assistant and a first year PhD student in English Rhetoric, Writing, and Culture at North Dakota State University.
+Alexandra Rowe is a graduate teaching assistant and a PhD student in English Rhetoric, Writing, and Culture at North Dakota State University.
 She earned a Bachelor of Arts in English Language and Literature from the University of California, Riverside and a Master of Arts in English Literature from California State University, Long Beach.
 During her time at CSULB, she ran the Writing, Communication, and Resource Center (WCRC) for the department of engineering.
 She is currently teaching two sections of ENGL 120 for first year undergraduate college students.
 Her scholarly interests include the 19th Century British Romanticism, Critical Theory, Ecocriticism, Supernatural Studies, and Rhetoric and Composition.

 Conferences and Publications